-11. Validity of a medical assessment.
+12. Validity of a medical assessment

-- (1) The period of validity of a medical assessment shall begin on the day the medical examination is performed. - (2) The duration of the period of validity shall be in accordance with the provisions of regulation 18(7) and may be extended, at the discretion of the Authority, up to 45 days. - (3) The day on which the medical assessment expires shall remain constant by allowing the expiry date of the current medical assessment to be the beginning of the new validity period, provided that the medical examination takes place within 45 days before expiry of the current medical assessment. - (4) A flight crew member or an air traffic controller shall not exercise the privileges of his or her licence unless he or she holds a valid medical assessment certificate of fitness appropriate to the licence. - (5) The Authority shall designate medical examiners, qualified and licensed in the
+(1) The period of validity of a medical assessment shall begin on the day the medical examination is performed.

-- practice of medicine, to conduct medical examinations of fitness for applicants for the issue or renewal of the licences. - (6) A medical examiner shall not be designated under subregulation (5) unless he or she has been trained in aviation medicine and has demonstrated adequate competency in aviation medicine. - (7) The medical examiners designated under this regulation shall receive refresher training at regular intervals. - (8) Medical examiners shall have practical knowledge and experience of the conditions in which the holders of licences and ratings carry out their duties. - (9) The competence of a medical examiner shall be evaluated periodically by the medical assessor.
+- (2) The duration of the period of validity shall be in accordance with the provisions of regulation 18(7) and may be extended, at the discretion of the Authority, up to forty-five days. - (3) The day on which the medical assessment expires shall remain constant by allowing the expiry date of the current medical assessment to be the beginning of the new validity period, provided that the medical examination takes place within forty-five days before expiry of the current medical assessment. - (4) A flight crew member or an air traffic controller shall not exercise the privileges of his or her licence unless he or she holds a valid medical assessment certificate of fitness appropriate to the licence. - (5) The Authority shall designate medical examiners, qualified and licensed in the practice of medicine, to conduct medical examinations of fitness for applicants for the issue or renewal of the licences. - (6) A medical examiner shall not be designated under subregulation (5) unless he or she has been trained in aviation medicine and has demonstrated adequate competency in aviation medicine. - (7) The medical examiners designated under this regulation shall receive refresher training at regular intervals. - (8) Medical examiners shall have practical knowledge and experience of the conditions in which the holders of licences and ratings carry out their duties. - (9) The competence of a medical examiner shall be evaluated periodically by the medical assessor. - (10) The Authority shall implement appropriate aviationrelated health promotion for licence holders subject to a medical assessment to reduce future medical risks to flight safety.